KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: Results

 \textbf{Generalization is strongly axis-dependent (mean$\pm$SEM).} Ranking axes by success-rate degradation, the largest gaps arise from \textbf{filters} ($\Delta$SR $=86.8\%$) and \textbf{effects} ($80.5\%$), followed by \textbf{layout} ($62.8\%$) and \textbf{background} ($53.3\%$); \textbf{distractors} ($30.9\%$) and \textbf{agent appearance} ($21.1\%$) are comparatively milder (\autoref{tab:layer_performance_3block}).

 \textbf{Background shifts impair both motion and completion.} Averaged across background pairs, distance and progress drop by $30.5\%$ and SR drops from $0.90$ to $0.42$ ($\Delta$SR $=53.3\%$), accompanied by a large absolute return gap.
-In \autoref{fig:a}~(left), evaluation success decreases monotonically as additional colors are cumulatively introduced into the background, while training success on the black background remains high, yielding a clear dose-response trend.
+In \autoref{fig:a}~(left), evaluation success decreases as the evaluation support expands from the training background to mixtures that include unseen background colors, while training success on the black background remains high.
+These curves should be read as support-expansion tests: for example, the black+white+red+green setting evaluates a mixture over those colors, so performance reflects success on the training background and failures on newly included backgrounds.
+Concretely, support expansion is implemented across evaluation episodes, not by blending backgrounds within an episode: black+white assigns half of evaluation episodes to each color, while black+white+red assigns one third of episodes to each color.

 \textbf{Photometric and lighting perturbations primarily break completion.} For \textbf{filters} and \textbf{effects}, distance degradation is moderate ($\Delta$Dist $=11.7\%$ and $20.8\%$), yet SR collapses ($0.83\!\rightarrow\!0.11$ and $0.82\!\rightarrow\!0.16$; $\Delta$SR $=86.8\%$ and $80.5\%$), indicating that motion and shaped reward can persist while success fails under photometric/lighting shifts.